JanSharp/quick-adjustable-inserters/notes.md

 - [x] change force of selectable entities to match the player
 - [x] change visibility of rendering objects to the same force as the player
 - [x] change visibility of highlight entities to a single player
-- [x] handle player changing force while in non idle state
+- [x] switch to idle and back when player changes force
 - [ ] add player reach restriction
 - [x] impl disabled custom drop vectors
 - [x] impl only perpendicular
 - [x] impl only perpendicular and diagonal
 - [x] detect and support inserters with already longer base range than 1
-- [ ] support the technologies from bobinsters
+- [x] support the technologies from bobinsters
-  - [ ] make inserter caches per force
+  - [x] make inserter caches per force
 - [x] don't do anything if the inserter doesn't support runtime changeable vectors
 - [ ] maybe add some animations
   - [ ] happy little popup at both the pickup and drop positions (squares getting bigger and transparent)